gvanaja16/BLINKIT_ANALYSIS_WITHEXCEL/README.md

 ## 🎛️ Dashboard Filters

-I added interactive filters so that the dashboard can be explored based on different selections.
+I added interactive filters to make the dashboard easier to explore.

 The filters include: